ai-traders/liget/README.md

  * `LIGET_LOG_GELF_HOST` - no default.
 But should be configured when `LIGET_LOG_BACKEND=gelf`
  * `LIGET_LOG_GELF_PORT` - by default `12201`.
  * `LIGET_LOG_GELF_SOURCE` - by default `liget`.
+ * `LIGET_LOG_GELF_ENVIRONMENT` - allows to set additional field in logged messages.
+By default not set.

 # Development